What is a wireframe?

 A website wireframe arranges the visual elements on each page of a website.
 It adds more detail than a low-fi wireframe, acting as more of a prototype for the final design.
 It gives designers the chance to see exactly how the user interface will look and how users will interact with it.
 It’s also a helpful tool for spotting areas of improvement.
 Designers can see the website from the perspective of a real visitor, allowing them to pinpoint any technical errors or glitches that could impact the user experience.
 Designers may also find gaps in the existing website that need to be filled with new elements — for example, a missing call-to-action button or supporting image.
 By finding these gaps in the diagram, the designers can add any missing information before the site goes live.

 Although wireframes are typically used to map software and technology, product managers can also use them to improve their products.
 Product managers use wireframes to outline their vision for product development.
 This includes their logic, technical requirements, resources, and new features.
 The Prune the Product Tree Template is a good example of this.
 This methodology, created by Luke Hohmann, helps product managers and developers organize and prioritize feature requests.
 This is another format of a product roadmap, which helps product teams think about how to grow and shape a new or existing product.

 What is a wireframe in project management?

 In project management, a wireframe maps out the details of an upcoming project.
-It ensures that all stakeholders are on the same page about the following information:
+It serves as a bridge between the project's conceptual aspects and its final product, ensuring that all stakeholders are on the same page about the following information: